How are Mild and Natural IVF different from conventional IVF?

 Mild IVF (also known as Mild Stimulation IVF) is fundamentally similar to Natural IVF as it works with a woman’s natural menstrual cycle, and so focuses on the quality of the eggs produced, and is highly conscious of a woman’s health.

-- Reduced risks and side effects (no cases of severe OHSS at CREATE Fertility)
+- Reduced risks and side effects

 - Shorter overall treatment process (approx.2 weeks)

 Who Mild IVF suitable for?